“Not all those who wander are lost”. J.R.R. Tolkien

 The kitchen is the central room in the Bhutanese household and it is here where the family naturally gather.
 In the winter it is also the warmest place because of the heat of the “bukhari” (small wood stove) and the cooking stove.

 The cuisine is a real highlight when visiting our homes as it differs greatly from what is served in guesthouses and hotels.
 There is nothing better than a home cooked meal especially when you have the chance to watch the family preparing it.
 You can even participate in the preparations and learn some new cooking skills.
 Food and the act of sharing food with each other is very important in Bhutanese society and creates a bond between those who participate.
 Don’t be surprised if your host wants to overfeed you.
 A reputable Bhutanese host will always have prepared too much food and expects you to take re-fills.
 Especially when you accept the local moonshine, ara, you will have to take a second and most probably third re-fill!
 Make sure you are hungry when you enter a Bhutanese village house.

-Quality Hotels and High End Accommodation
+Tourist Standard Hotels and High End Accommodation

 We also book our guests into guesthouses, hotels and lodges approved by the Tourism Council of Bhutan.
 This can be a welcome variation after staying in remote places without a proper shower for a while.
 Our guests will furthermore have the option of choosing more luxurious accommodation in high end hotels.
 You will find more travel information on Bhutan on TRAVEL INFO and on accommodation in Bhutan on ACCOMMODATION.
 For Itineraries check out TOURS.